Diverse stages of star formation in the IRAS 18162-2048 region. Emergence of UV Feedback: Results

-We present new, high-sensitivity VLA A-configuration observations at $\sim$3–6~cm (X and C bands).
-Figure~\ref{fig:vla_cx} shows the resulting radio continuum map of the IRAS~18162-2048 region, where several compact sources are clearly detected and labelled.
-In addition to the emission associated with the main protostar IRAS~18162-2048, we also detect a non-resolved compact radio counterpart to IRS~7.
-Emission is further observed at the positions of the infrared sources IRS~3 and IRS~4 originally identified by \citet{yamashita1987}.
+We present new high-sensitivity VLA A-configuration observations at $\sim$3–6~cm (X and C bands).
+Figure~\ref{fig:vla_cx} shows the resulting radio continuum map of the IRAS~18162-2048 region, where several compact sources were clearly detected.
+In addition to the emission associated with the main protostar IRAS~18162-2048, we also detected a non-resolved compact radio counterpart to IRS~7.
+Further emission was observed at the positions of the IR sources IRS~3 and IRS~4 originally identified by \citet{yamashita1987}.
 Both objects were later detected in the radio by \citet{marti1993}, who catalogued them as sources~20 (IRS~3) and~12 (IRS~4) in their Table~2.

-Interestingly, both IRS~3 and IRS~4 are visible in the H$\alpha$ (6564~\AA) image presented in Figure~1 of \citet{bally2023}, suggesting the presence of ionised material in relatively low-extinction regions.
-Moreover, each source appears as a point-like object surrounded by bubble-like structures, corresponding to the Molecular Hydrogen Objects (MHO) 2357 and 2359, respectively \citep[see Figs.~15 and 16 in][]{bally2023}.
+Interestingly, both IRS~3 and IRS~4 are visible in the H$\alpha$ (6564~\AA) image presented in Fig.~1 of \citet{bally2023}, suggesting the presence of ionised material in relatively low-extinction regions.
+Moreover, each source appears as a point-like object surrounded by bubble-like structures, corresponding to the molecular hydrogen objects (MHOs) 2357 and 2359, respectively \citep[see Figs.~15 and 16 in][]{bally2023}.
 A similar identification was made by \citet{mohan2023obs}, who classified IRS~3 and IRS~4 as `YSO2' and `YSO1', connected to their `Reg3' and `Reg5' regions (see their Fig.~2).
-IRS~4, in particular, has been proposed to be a Herbig Ae/Be star of spectral type B2, and is thought to be responsible for carving the prominent H$_2$ bubble observed around it \citep{bally2023}.
-We performed 2D Gaussian fits to all compact detections except for the main protostar IRAS~18162-2048 and its jet, as the analysis of its complex morphology goes beyond the scope of this paper.
-Table~\ref{tab:vla} summarises their positions and flux densities.
-A discussion of the nature of these sources is provided in Section~\ref{sect:discussion}.
+IRS~4, in particular, has been proposed to be a Herbig Ae/Be star of spectral type B2, and it is thought to be responsible for carving the prominent H$_2$ bubble observed around it \citep{bally2023}.
+We performed 2D Gaussian fits to all compact detections except for the main protostar IRAS~18162-2048 and its jet, as analysis of its complex morphology goes beyond the scope of this paper.
+Table~\ref{tab:vla} presents a summary of their positions and flux densities.
+A discussion of the nature of these sources is provided in Sect.~\ref{sect:discussion}.